-For any questions on requirements or forms, please contact Cassie Cox, at email@example.com.
+For any questions on requirements or forms, please contact Rollie Mills, at email@example.com.

 To be in good standing, ALL student organizations, including Honor Societies and Graduate Student Organizations, must:

-- Register their student organization with ESC by April 18, 2014 (information for registration can be found on the ESC website).
+- Register their student organization with ESC by July 1, 2018 (information for registration has been sent out via email to the appropriate recipients).